cosmos/cosmos-sdk/x/bank/spec/02_keepers.md

 # Keepers

-The bank module provides three different exported keeper interfaces which can be passed to other modules which need to read or update account balances.
-Modules should use the least-permissive interface which provides the functionality they require.
+The bank module provides these exported keeper interfaces that can be passed to other modules that read or update account balances.
+Modules should use the least-permissive interface that provides the functionality they require.

 Note that you should always review the `bank` module code to ensure that